 Inflammation levels in the body may be detected by a blood test that measures a chemical called C-reactive protein (CRP).
 However, women with axial spondyloarthritis tend to have less measurable inflammation, or lower CRP levels, in their blood.

 There is a dearth of studies designed to analyze the differences between men and women when it comes to spondyloarthritis.
-According to Dr. Vega Jovani of the University General Hospital of Alicante, Spain, “There is a lack of sex-stratified results in most studies of diagnostic delay in spondyloarthritis, and influences of sex were rarely discussed.”
-This may contribute to underrecognition and underdiagnosis of axial spondyloarthritis in women.
+Dr. Vega Jovani of the University General Hospital of Alicante, Spain told The Rheumatologist, “There is a lack of sex-stratified results in most studies of diagnostic delay in spondyloarthritis, and influences of sex were rarely discussed.”
+This may contribute to the underrecognition and underdiagnosis of axial spondyloarthritis in women.

 Gender bias also contributes to the underdiagnosis of axial spondyloarthritis in women.
 Although axial spondyloarthritis has been thought of as a man’s disease, research shows the prevalence of the disease is similar in men and women.
 Doctors also need to understand that women more frequently present with the symptoms of enthesitis (heel and tendon pain) and peripheral arthritis (arthritis in joints outside the spine and hips) compared with men.